Chia seeds have become very popular within the health food industry.

 Chia seeds have the potential to reduce heart disease risk factors but it is important that it is done in combination with a proper diet to promote heart health.

-If consuming the seeds in moderation, side effects will be minimal.
+If consuming the seeds in moderation, the side effects will be minimal.

 Yet, there is always a small chance that side effects can occur.
 A few possible side effects include: